"I found Him!"

 "The heavens proclaim the glory of God.

+The skies display his craftsmanship.
 Day after day they continue to speak;

 night after night they make him known.
+They speak without a sound or word;

+their voice is never heard.
 Yet their message has gone throughout the earth,

 and their words to all the world."